With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreThrive Behavioral Network Milestones is a mental health clinic in Douglas County, Minnesota, located at 620 9th Avenue West, 56308 zip code.
-Thrive Behavioral Network Milestones offers residential treatment.
-Thrive Behavioral Network Milestones provides behavior modification, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
-Thrive Behavioral Network Milestones also supports people requiring dual diagnosis treatment, people with trauma and people with HIV or AIDS.
-Some other services provided by Thrive Behavioral Network Milestones include vocational rehabilitation services, integrated primary care services and family psychoeducation.
+Learn MoreThrive Behavioral Network Milestones is a mental health facility in Douglas County, MN, located at 620 9th Avenue West, 56308.
+Thrive Behavioral Network Milestones provides residential treatment.
+Thrive Behavioral Network Milestones provides psychotropic medication, behavior modification and activity therapy to seniors 65 or older, young adults and adults.
+Thrive Behavioral Network Milestones also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with PTSD.
+Some other services available at Thrive Behavioral Network Milestones include mentoring/peer support/consumer-run services, vocational rehabilitation services and integrated primary care services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.